mahankarimiii02/ICSA-17-124-01/README.md

-# How to work with it?
+# How to use it?
- you just need to enter the target security camera ip and thats all ... the tool checks the ip for ICSA-17-124-01 vulnerability and if it had the vulnerability the options menu be activated for you
+You just need to enter the target camera's IP address, and that’s all...
+The tool will check the IP for the ICSA-17-124-01 vulnerability.
+If vulnerable, the options menu will be activated for you.

- **you will need a shodan account ... so it you don't have a one, create it**
+**Note: You will need a Shodan account.
+If you don’t have one, create one.**

-# The installation guide :
+# Installation Guide :

-1. go to the requirements.txt path and in terminal type :
+1. Go to the directory containing ```requirements.txt``` and run in the terminal :
 ```bash
 pip install -r requirements.txt
 ```
-2. open extra_details.py and set your Shodan account Username and Password, and save it
+2. Open ```extra_details.py``` and set your Shodan account username and password, then save the file.
-3. Everything done ... for running the tool you can use :
+3. Everything done ...
+To run the tool, use:
 ```bash
 python ./main.py
 ```